Homes by Email

-If seller's coverage is based on lower-than-current replacement value, your insurance cost may increase when you pay a higher purchase price.
+If the seller's coverage is based on lower-than-current replacement value, your insurance cost may increase when you pay a higher purchase price.
 Contact your insurance company as soon as you contract and open escrow to purchase to make sure your insurance carrier will issue an insurance binder for the property.
-Also investigate prior insurance claims that would increase your costs while you own the investment property.
-Some insurance companies will not insure a home with a roof 20 or more years old.
+Also, investigate prior insurance claims that would increase your costs while you own the investment property.
+Some insurance companies will not ensure a home with a roof 20 or more years old.

 Check to see which utility services are separately metered and paid by the tenant to the utility company.
-Ask the seller for copies of the local utility bills to verify recent utility expenses, especially if any if these costs are allocated to each unit and included in your tenant's rent.
+Ask the seller for copies of the local utility bills to verify recent utility expenses, especially if any of these costs are allocated to each unit and included in your tenant's rent.

 Taxation is a key element of successful real estate investing, so be sure to find an accountant who is well-versed with the constantly evolving tax code.
 The entire home is depreciated over 27.5 years.
 Explore accelerated depreciation of parts of the property that have a shorter life expectancy - carpet, water heater, appliances, etc.

 And maintain good records of all expenses and income as they occur.
 Mistakes are made at the end of the tax year trying to recreate what happened all year long.
-It will definitely cost you more in the long run not to have kept good record as part of your daily routine!
+It will definitely cost you more in the long run not to have kept a good record as part of your daily routine!

 Make sure you perform a thorough investment property inspection before buying Chandler, Gilbert or Mesa investment real estate.
 Never, ever buy any property without examining the property in person.
 If that is not possible, hire a licensed professional home inspector to examine the structure and mechanical systems is a prudent purchase practice so you don't get surprised later.
 It is important to know what you are buying.
 Unknown deferred maintenance costs can undermine your investment plans.

 Consider a Home Warranty Insurance Plan to pay for unexpected house repair expenses during the first year, as you build sufficient reserves from your investment income stream to eventually be able to self-insure yourself.